majogamit/DTL-Web-Scraping-Project/ReadMe.md

 - **Weekend Date Handling**: For downloading files within a range of dates, the script checks if each date falls on a weekend or not.
 Please note that the date index computation is only an approximation from the dates April 2013 until present.

 - **Download Log**: The script implements a download log, which is displayed in the terminal.
 It provides information about the progress of the download, including the files being downloaded.
+It also includes the warnings the the program encounters while running.

+- **Error Handling**:
+Here is the text in Markdown format:

+  - **Failed to set up logging**: This error occurs if there is an issue while setting up the logging configuration, such as an `IOError` when trying to create a file handler for logging to a file.

+  - **Failed to download file from {url}**: This error message is logged when there is an error during the file download process, usually due to a network error or an unsuccessful request (non-2xx status code) when using the `requests` library.

+  - **Failed to calculate date index**: This error occurs if there is an issue while calculating the index associated with a date, such as a `ValueError` or `TypeError` when parsing or calculating the date.

+  - **Invalid start or end date**: This error message indicates that there is an error in the provided start or end date format or value when specifying a date range for file downloading.

+  - **Failed to download files for {date}**: This error message is logged when there is an error during the file download process for a specific date, indicating a failure in downloading one or more files.

+  - **An error occurred**: This error message is logged when an unhandled exception occurs in the script, indicating a general error condition.
+## Limitations

+The program does not check for any failed downloads automatically.
+However, if a date is specified in the command line argument, it will check if the set of files for that date are already downloaded, if not it will download.